 Thanks for your help in continuing our efforts to grow as a community and culture.

-Update July 8, 2022: The GMA has decided to keep James D. Vaughan in their hall of fame with no notation of his treachery or connection to violent racism.
+Update July 8, 2022 and beyond: The GMA has decided to keep James D. Vaughan in their hall of fame with no notation of his treachery or connection to violent racism.
 This burying of history is a consigning of it.